Starting from:

 • Multi-Layer FMOD sound pack.

-• The project is under constant development: development road-map is including flight model refinements, enhanced systems depth, additional liveries and other improvements.
+• The project is under constant development: development road-map includes flight model refinements, enhanced systems depth, additional liveries and other improvements.

 • Autoupdater based on the SkunkCrafts autoupdater (XP12 only) - all updates are being pushed smoothly without the need to re-download the entire base package (base package will be updated every once in a while to minimize the gap).